Beyond the Irish Question

 Many of us carry a quiet ache:

-• a heaviness we can’t explain
+• a heaviness we can't quite explain

 • a sense of rupture between past and present, here and there, self and story